StratifyLabs/StratifyQML/README.md

 StratifyLabs UI (SL.UI for short) is a QML UI framework inspired by Twitter Bootstrap.
 The goal is to provide easy-to-use, customizable QML building blocks that follow the Twitter Bootstrap look and feel including responsive elements that look great on any screen.

+A full demo and documentation app is available in the [releases section](https://github.com/StratifyLabs/StratifyQML/releases).

 ![Sl.UI Buttons](https://github.com/StratifyLabs/StratifyQML/blob/master/img/sl.ui-buttons.png)

 # Contributors Welcome